-Milestone demonstrates Technicolor Connected Home’s continued position as the market leader in providing DOCSIS 3.1 CPE to cable operators throughout the world.
+Milestone demonstrates Technicolor Connected Home (known as Vantiva)’s continued position as the market leader in providing DOCSIS 3.1 CPE to cable operators throughout the world.

 Despite the challenges brought on by a turbulent 2020, deployments of DOCSIS 3.1 gateways continued their rapid rise, with Technicolor Connected Home shipping over 8.1 million units last year, bringing the total to 20 million units worldwide since 2017.